alfonsobries/vue-tailwind-docs/content/installation.md

 }
 ```

-The `component-name` is the name that you will use to add your component, and you can give any name you want.
-Example:
+The `component-name` is the name that you will use to add your component.
+You can give any name you want.
+Take a look at the following example:

 ```js
 const settings = {